 I’m not exactly talking about imprint methods where we physically put the logo onto the product.
 We actually have a whole series explaining all different types of imprint methods, including screen printing, debossing, embroidery, full color, and more.
 I want to clear up some questions you might have about imprints and logo artwork themselves.
 For example, have you ever wondered why your logo will look different on a stress ball compared to a pen?
 Or why there is a set area for where your imprint can go on a specific item?

 That’s what I’m hoping to clear up.
-So we’ll look at a few misconceptions you might have about imprints, and hopefully next time you go to order everything will be all that easier!
+So we’ll look at a few common misconceptions you might have about imprint areas.
+This will make your ordering experience a little easier.

 1. The Effect of Materials and Processes on the Imprint